Character encoding

 Please note!
 On Mac devices, the saving UTF-8-formatted files in Excel usually works directly, but for Windows machines it is advisable to do the following:

-- for example, a list of users is created in Excel and stored as a csv file
+- users are listed, for example, in Excel and saved as a csv file

-- open the csv file in Notepad and re-save it with UTF-8 encoding
+- open the csv file in Notepad/Notepad and re-save the encoding as UTF-8

 Existing users